-Jet Ease is available at the Guardian stores at Changi Airport.
+Jet Ease is available at health food shops.

 6 Natural Sunlight

 Sunlight helps reset our internal clock or the circadian rhythm which is set from the 24 hour cycle of sunlight and darkness.
 Set your watch to the destination time and mentally prepare for the change and once on the plane, manage your activities according to this new time zone.
-This means sleep when it is night time and stay up when it is daytime.
+This means sleep when it is night time and stay up when it is daytime at your destination.
 Simulate darkness by using an eye mask and turn on the reading light to simulate sunlight.